The extreme weather response implements City Policy C620 to ensure the

 If you are concerned about someone outside in the extreme heat, you can help:

-Call 211 and press 3 for the 24/7 Crisis Diversion Team.
-They can assist individuals who may be in distress and can provide transportation to social service agencies.
+Call 211 and press 3 for the 24/7 Crisis Diversion team.
+They can assist with individuals who may be in distress and can provide transportation to social service agencies.